amitt1236/tictactoe-minimax/README.md

-# tictactoe
+# TicTacToe
-tictactoe game using flask.
+TicTacToe game using flask, Html, Css.

-The game has ai mode implemented with minimax Algorithm.
+The game has Ai mode implemented with minimax Algorithm.

 https://tic-tac-toe-aflalo.herokuapp.com